Skip to main content

 Pulmonary Imaging

 Fellows will receive classical training in chest radiography and chest CT interpretation.
-University of Cincinnati is home to experts on interstitial lung disease, pulmonary hypertension and cancer treatment.
-There is in addition a robust lung cancer-screening program.
-These various expertise are reflected in diversity and volume of imaging exams.
+University of Cincinnati is home to experts on interstitial lung disease, pulmonary hypertension and cancer therapy.
+These various realms of expertise are reflected in the diversity and volume of imaging exams.
+In addition, UC is home to a growing and robust lung cancer screening program.

 Cardiac Imaging

-University of Cincinnati has the area's one-of-a-kind collaborative Cardiac CT and MRI program between Radiology and Cardiology.
-The fellows will spend one day a week in cardiac imaging where they will be expected to protocol cardiac imaging studies, attend imaging and participate in exam post-processing before read out.
-If interested, training in cardiac imaging may be in a dedicated 3-month block.
-Fellows will receive Level II certification in cardiovascular CT and MRI, by participating in required number of imaging exams.
+University of Cincinnati has a collaborative Cardiac CT and MRI program shared between Radiology and Cardiology.
+The fellows will spend two days per week dedicated to cardiac imaging.
+Responsibilities include protocolling cardiac imaging studies, supervising image acquisition at the scanner, and exam post-processing prior to readout.
+By the end of training, fellows will be eligible to receive Level II certification in cardiovascular CT and MRI by participating in the required number of imaging exams.

 Additional rotation options include two weeks rotation in advanced imaging (3-D) post-processing laboratory, interventional radiology and PET-CT.